Ron Rivera picks Sam Howell as the Washington Commanders' starting quarterback

 "We've been very pleased with it to the point where I decided yesterday that we were going to name him the starter going into the regular season."

-Rivera and the Commanders planned to give Howell this opportunity after the 2022 fifth-round pick impressed in his NFL debut in the final week of the 2022 season.
+Rivera and the Commanders planned to give Howell this opportunity after the 2022 fifth-round pick impressed in his NFL debut in Week 18 last season.
 Howell also went 9 of 12 for 77 yards and a touchdown in the exhibition opener last week at Cleveland and has showed progress over the course of training camp.

+Howell's play during the first of two joint practices with the Baltimore Ravens clinched the decision, Rivera said.

-“He sees the field really well, and he’s going to give us chance to make opportunities on the perimeter,” top receiver Terry McLaurin said this week.
-“He’s been the same guy since we started camp, since he stepped in at the last game last year.
-He's just really poised.”
+"He sees the field really well, and he's going to give us chance to make opportunities on the perimeter," top receiver Terry McLaurin said after that practice.
+"He's been the same guy since we started camp, since he stepped in at the last game last year.
+He's just really poised."

 Veteran Jacoby Brissett is set to back up Howell on Sept.
 10 when Washington hosts Arizona — the first regular-season game since the new ownership group led by Josh Harris took over.
-The team signed Brissett this offseason to compete with Howell.
+The team signed Brissett this offseason to compete with Howell, who has been empowered since before spring workouts by Rivera by giving him the first-team snaps.

+"I'm always confident in my abilities just to come out here and perform and do well for this football team," Howell said.
+"Throughout camp, every single day I've gotten better and more comfortable, and I feel like I'm in a really good place right now with the offense.
+I feel really good going out there every single day, and I feel good about my chances to go out there and execute."